Overview

 Configure a storage integration in Snowflake

-- Get the Incorta GCS/ADLS/AWS bucket path from Incorta CMC or contact Incorta support team
+- Get the Incorta GCS/ADLS/AWS bucket path from Incorta CMC's tenant tab (login as admin) or raise a Incorta support ticket

 - Login to Snowflake as a user with the ACCOUNTADMIN role